Indian Cove

 Indian Cove is a local service district and designated place in the Canadian province of Newfoundland and Labrador.
 It is just off Route 340 on New World Island.
 It is the last community before crossing the causeway to Twillingate.
 Before the construction of the causeway, there was a ferry that ran from Indian Cove to Twillingate.
-There is a hair salon and dog grooming services.
 Education is provided by New World Island Academy in Summerford and grocery shopping can be done in nearby Twillingate.

 Geography

 Indian Cove is in Newfoundland within Subdivision H of Division No. 8.